Mimis Papaioannou: Career break and singing

-Return to AEK Athens

 1965–1966

-Papaioannou returned to his two great loves, AEK and football and became the undisputed leader of the team, after the departure of Nestoridis.
+Upon his return to his two great loves, AEK and football, Papaioannou became the leader of the team, following the departure of Nestoridis a few months later.
 In his first match after his return, on 19 December 1965, he scored in the 3–2 of the yellow-blacks against Panathinaikos at Leoforos Alexandras Stadium.
 Papaioannou scored five hat-tricks in this season: one in a 6–0 victory against Niki Volos on 6 March 1966, the other against PAOK in a 5–1 win, against Panionios with the same score against Egaleo with the score reaching 4–1 and against Edessaikos for the Cup.
 He also scored in the derby against Panathinaikos on 3 April 1966, but his goal didn't count as the game was suspended and eventually awarded to the greens.
 At the end of the season, he emerged again as the league's top scorer with 23 goals.